31+ Things to Do in Seville

 - Relax at a Turkish bath.
 Turkish baths also have a history in Andalusia, so treat yourself and say it’s a “cultural experience.”
 Seville has Aire Ancient Baths, which is actually housed in a historical building.
-A blog post will be coming up on my experience there – but the short version is that I recommend it.
+I have a great experience, which you can read all about in this other blog post.

 - Head out to Triana.
 Triana is across the river from the main section of the city, and it’s considered a more local area to explore in Seville.

 - Have a drink in Seville’s oldest bar.
 Opened in 1670, El Rinconcillo is Spain’s oldest bar, and locals swear it looks exactly as it did the day it opened.
 It’s very charming, but note that you will not be the only one with the idea of drinking there – it’s quite crowded.

 - Shop at a market.
 The Triana Market is one of Seville’s most popular.

 - Take a trip out to Italica.
 Though not technically in Seville, Italica is too close to not include in a Seville post.
 You can easily take a bus from Plaza de Armas to Santiponce and end up at Italica, which was once a very important Roman city.
 Today it is an archaeological display.

 Seville is one of the most beautiful cities I’ve been to and it has a tremendous amount to do surrounding its rich art and history.
 It’s an art, history, and architecture lover’s dream city, and I’m so glad I had the opportunity to visit it.